Twin Cities Campus Library

 Twin Cities Library delivers dynamic services to Saint Mary’s University of Minnesota Graduate and Professional Programs students, ensuring equitable access, relevant resources, user-friendly discovery, and nurturing learning environments.

 Students, faculty, and staff have access to a wealth of free information through the Twin Cities Campus Library, both on- and off-campus.
 Millions of academic journals, eBooks, and streaming videos are accessible from the Twin Cities Campus Library website using a Saint Mary’s University of Minnesota username and password.
-Twin Cities Campus Library users, students, faculty, and staff may use SuperSearch to discover over 145 million items in a single search.
-SuperSearch includes all Twin Cities Campus Library books, dissertations, DVDs, assessment tests, eBooks, streaming videos and most article databases.
+Twin Cities Campus Library users, students, faculty, and staff may use SuperSearch to discover millions of items in a single search.
+SuperSearch includes Twin Cities Campus Library books, dissertations, DVDs, assessment tests, eBooks, streaming videos and most article databases.

 Books, dissertations, journals, assessment tests, and videos may be borrowed from the Twin Cities Campus Library using a valid Saint Mary’s University of Minnesota I.D. card.
 Current Saint Mary’s faculty and students who do not attend classes at the Twin Cities Campus may request that print materials be mailed to their home address.
 Saint Mary’s students, faculty, and staff also have access to many other print collections for free through interlibrary loan, including the Fitzgerald Library on the Winona campus, the MnSCU/PALS local library consortium, and the OCLC national library organization.
 Current Saint Mary’s University of Minnesota students, faculty, and staff may also visit any MnSCU/PALS library and borrow materials with their Saint Mary’s I.D. card.